leonardodls/product-introduction-financial-accounting/assets/public/Chapter_2_Recording_accounting_transactions/01_Journal.md

 ## Interactive Exercise 3 – Account classifications and behaviors

-**Instruction: ** For each account listed, select its corresponding account type and whether it would increase with either a debit or a credit.
+**Instruction: ** For each account listed below under column ACCOUNTS, enter its corresponding account type and whether it would increase with either a debit or a credit.

 ```
 [cosmatt-widget]
- {"type":"assessment","options":{"data":{"meta":{"renderOverrides":{"showOverallGradingStatus":true,"showFeedbackOnlyIfValueChanged":true}}},"id":"Chapter_2_Introduction/Journal/test-Emded_01"}}
+ {"type":"assessment","options":{"data":{"meta":{"renderOverrides":{}}},"id":"Chapter_2_Introduction/Journal/test-Emded_01"}}
 ```